Business Internship in Dublin

 Dublin, the capital of Ireland, is a warm and welcoming place.
 It is the center of Irish industry so internship opportunities are available in wide range of fields.
 The city prides itself on its beautifully preserved buildings and rich culture.
 Nearly one-third of the Irish population lives in Dublin, and half of the country’s people aged 26 and younger live there.
 Thanks to its young population, Dublin is incredibly lively with a great selection of clubs, pubs, and things to do.
 It offers fabulous museums and galleries, quaint streets and byways, and good shopping.

 All students will enroll in Ireland's International Business Environment and choose one elective from three or four options.
 The Summer 2019 electives are listed below and KU equivalencies will be posted once the syllabi have been reviewed.
-Classes will take place in week one, the Friday of week four and final assessment in week eight.
+Classes will take place in weeks 1-2, the Friday of week 3 and week 8.

 |UCD Courses||Pre-Approved KU Equivalencies|